beccam/javadriver-gettingstarted/README.md

 ```

 ## Batch Statements
 Use BatchStatement to execute a set of queries as an atomic operation.
 Batches can contain any combination of simple statements and bound statements.
-Add the following code to `executeBatchStatement()`
+Add the following code to `executeBatchStatement()` in `Batches.java`.
 ```java
 // Create simple statement to insert a user SimpleStatement simpleInsert =